Bond Yields

 Nominal Yield, Coupon Rate

 Nominal yield, or the coupon rate, is the stated interest rate of the bond.
 This yield percentage is the percentage of par value —$5,000 for municipal bonds, and $1,000 for most other bonds — that is usually paid semiannually.
-Thus, a bond with a $1,000 par value that pays 5% interest pays $50 dollars per year in 2 semi-annual payments of $25.
+Thus, a bond with a $1,000 par value that pays 5% interest pays $50 dollars annually in 2 semi-annual payments of $25.
 The return of a bond is the return/investment, or in the example just cited, $50/$1,000 = 5%.

 Nominal Yield Formula